Skip to main content

 Prerequisites

-• A gitlab account with admin privileges.
+• A GitLab account with admin privileges.

-• A gitlab group account with the api scope.
+• A GitLab group account with the api scope.

-• If you choose the real time & always on installation method - a kubernetes cluster to install the integration on.
+• If you choose the real-time & always-on installation method, a Kubernetes cluster to install the integration on.

 • Your Port user role is set to Admin.

-Creating a GitLab group access token
+Create a GitLab group access token

 A group access token can be used for the group it was generated at, as well as for all sub-groups underneath it.